-Interest-bearing bank loans and overdrafts are classified as other liabilities.
-They are initially recorded at fair value, which represents the fair value of the consideration received, net of any direct transaction costs associated with other borrowings.
+Interest-bearing overdrafts are classified as other liabilities.
+They are initially recorded at fair value, which represents the fair value of the consideration received, net of any direct transaction costs associated with the relevant borrowings.
 Borrowings are subsequently stated at amortised cost and finance charges are recognised in the Statement of Comprehensive Income over the term of the instrument using an effective rate of interest.